sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Feature: Woo Product Grid (Pro) - Added typography and color styling options for text after prices.
 * Feature: Loop Carousel (Pro) - Added 'Navigation Rewind' option.
 When disabled, it hides the navigation arrows on the first and last carousel items.
 * Feature: Icon Box Accordion (Pro) - Added support for using the widget within the Template Switcher widget.
-* Feature: Dynamic Post Popup (Pro) - Added an "Advanced Cache" option that loads all popups content at once after the page load, improving performance and user experience by reducing subsequent load times and enhancing content delivery.
+* Feature: Dynamic Post Popup (Pro) - Added an &quot;Advanced Cache&quot; option that loads all popups content at once after the page load, improving performance and user experience by reducing subsequent load times and enhancing content delivery.
-* Feature: Unlimited Google Maps (Pro) - Added a "Phone Number As Link" option, allowing phone numbers to be automatically formatted as clickable links for improved user experience and functionality.
+* Feature: Unlimited Google Maps (Pro) - Added a &quot;Phone Number As Link&quot; option, allowing phone numbers to be automatically formatted as clickable links for improved user experience and functionality.
 * Feature: Semi Circle Progress Bar (Pro) - Added support for using the widget within the Template Switcher, enhancing functionality and providing more versatile template management options.
 * Feature: Price Range Filter (Pro) - Added 'Tooltip Thousand Separator' option to enable formatting of tooltip numbers.
 * Feature: Team Member Carousel (Pro) - Added support for Dynamic Post Popup within the widget, enabling enhanced interactive content display and user engagement.